theo-armour/pages/13-technology-applied-sciences/computing/artificial-intelligence/robots-av/README.md

 >The time when robots will outdo humans physically is probably more centuries than decades away, if it ever comes._

-### A disarming exprience
+### A disarming experience

 What happens when AI changes the rules.
-Suppuse AI enables better "just-in-time growing" where little robos bring ripe food from farm to yur kitchen?
-Or briscks from the kiln directly to the web site?
+Suppose AI enables better "just-in-time growing" where little robos bring ripe food from farm to yur kitchen?
+Or bricks from the kiln directly to the web site?
 No hands needed!

-I've have no feeling that this wil take centuries
+I've have no feeling that this will take centuries

 ### Who's in charge / The bane of the bullshitting class